jonesna213/IndividualProject/Journal.md

 Tasks Completed:
  * Made a bit of progress on the OReilly web scraping
  * Did research on recaptcha with cognito and didn't find anything that would help...
 Might have to find a different api.

+### Week 12

+11/18/2022 - 2 hours

+Tasks Completed:
+ * Got OReilly working for the brake pads which gives a duplicate part which demonstrates everything works.
+ * Fixed ImageDownloader